AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Chemical weapon

-A chemical weapon uses chemicals to poison, burn, or paralyse humans, or destroy the natural environment.
+Chemical weapons use chemicals to poison, burn, or paralyse humans, or to destroy the natural environment.

 Christian Aid